Skip to Main Content

 Note: students cannot undertake Drama semester and Drama yearlong elective.

 In Year 10 Drama, students will be given opportunities to further develop their performance skills through voice and movement, using processes, techniques and conventions of drama to present performance work to wider audiences.
-Students will develop their knowledge and skills in a range of forms and styles including Youth Theatre and Grotowski’s Poor Theatre, through the study of a range of Australian and world script excerpts.
+Students will develop their knowledge and skills in a range of forms and styles including Youth Theatre and Grotowski’s Poor Theatre, through the study of a range of Australian and world script excerpts, and live theatre performances.
 Further students will begin to explore Physical Theatre to assist them in their play building processes.
 Student work in devised and scripted drama is the focus of reflective and responsive processes with the focus of using appropriate drama terminology.
+In Year 10 students will have the opportunity to present their work in public performances such as our annual Dance and Drama Showcase and Catholic Performing Arts Festival.

 Drama - Yearlong